Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

-Figures (\ref{normal1_near_lambda}) and (\ref{normal2_near_lambda}) represent normal stresses $\tau_{xx}$ and $\tau_{yy}$ respectively for various $\lambda$ within the range $0.3\leq y \leq 0.6$ enclosing the line of injection.
-We observe that both the normal stresses increase with $\lambda$.
+Fig. \ref{normal_near_lambda} represents normal stresses $\tau_{xx}$ and $\tau_{yy}$ for various $\lambda$ within the range $0.3\leq y \leq 0.6$ enclosing the line of injection.
+We observe that the normal stresses increase with $\lambda$.
 Therefore both along the $x$ and $y$ directions, the intensity of the pain at the injection site increases with tissue anisotropy.
-On the other hand, Figure (\ref{shear_near_lambda}) shows opposite phenomena corresponding to the behavior of shear stress variation concerning $\lambda$ within the above range of $y$.
-The pain generated due to the shear stress decreases with an increase in tissue anisotropy.
+On the other hand, Fig. \ref{shear_near_lambda} shows opposite behaviour corresponding to that of shear stress variation concerning $\lambda$ within the above range of $y$.
+The pain generated due to the shear stress decreases with increasing tissue anisotropy.
 The inverse behavior of normal and shear stress fields maintains the mechanical equilibrium within the SC layer which becomes imbalanced due to the tissue anisotropy variation.
 The behavior of the shear stress field can be justified from the longitudinal pressure gradient ($\partial p/\partial x$) variations concerning $y$ for various $\lambda$ near the line of injection.
 The rate of shear stress variation along the direction normal to the line of injection is proportional to $\partial p/\partial x$.
+Moreover from Fig. \ref{shear_near_image}, one can notice the behaviour of shear stress in the domain $\{(x,y): -0.5\leq x \leq 0.5, 0.3\leq y \leq 0.6 \}$ containing the line of injection.
+It shows that the magnitude of shear stress is symmetric with respect to $x$-axis.
+The minimum value of shear stress attained at $x=0$.
+In other words, shear stress attains its minimum vale at the position where the skin is being lifted up.
+The injected drug spreads from the injection point to the extracellular region.
+Consequently, shear stress is developed away from the line $x=0$.